Interactive Task Planning with Language Models: INTRODUCTION

-In light of these challenges, we propose a simple framework for \textbf{I}nteractive \textbf{T}ask \textbf{P}lanning with language models, denoted as \method{}.
-Our framework leverages LLMs to plan, execute, and adapt to user inputs throughout the task lifecycle. \autoref{fig:teaser} illustrates an exemplary interaction with our system.
-Our primary objective is to offer a blueprint for deploying real-world robotic systems that harness pretrain language models to coordinate the execution of lower-level skills of a robot in a simple manner.
-For our project, we utilize GPT-4 \cite{openai2023gpt4} as the language model backbone.
-ITP consists of two primary modules; (1) a high level planner which takes a input a prompt to specify the task and a user request and outputs a step by step plan and (2) a low level executor which tries to achieve a given step by converting robots skills into a functional API, which enables GPT-4s function calling capabilities to directly interact with the robot, abstracting code level details from the system. \method{} does not require the training of additional value functions such as SayCan \cite{Zeng2022-fr, Huang2023-xg}, and does not require code level prompts such as Code as Policies\cite{singh2023progprompt} or ProgPrompt \cite{Liang2022-vh}.
+In this work, we utilize GPT-4 \citep{openai2023gpt4} as the language model backbone. \method{} consists of two primary modules.
+First, a high level planner, which takes as input a prompt and a user request to specify the task and outputs a step by step plan.
+Second, a low level executor, which tries to achieve a given step by converting robots skills into a functional API, which enables GPT-4's function calling capabilities to directly interact with the robot, abstracting code level details from the system. \method{} does not require the training of additional value functions such as SayCan \citep{Zeng2022-fr, Huang2023-xg}, and does not require code level prompts such as Code as Policies\citep{singh2023progprompt} or ProgPrompt \citep{Liang2022-vh}.
 Furthermore, ITP dynamically generates novel plans and re-adjusts its plan based on user input.
 We hope our framework will be useful for accomplishing a wide range of interactive robot tasks and will release our codebase to foster advancements in this field.
-We outline the key features of ITP below:
+We outline the key features of \method{} below:

-\begin{enumerate} \item ITP is a novel training-free robotic system for interactive task planning with language models.
-We showcase ITP in the context of a real world boba drink-making robot which integrates planning, vision and skill execution. \item \method{} is robust and can generate executable plans from a limited set of existing recipes, showing its adaptability. \item Our system converts the robot skills into a functional language based API that can be leveraged by GPT-4.
-This enables a user to prompt the system through natural language rather than code, removing the need for code level prompt engineering. \item Our system exhibits robustness in adapting to user request during execution, allowing it to consider the updated goals, previously completed steps, and task guidelines in order to replan new steps. \end{enumerate}
+\begin{enumerate} \item \method{} is a training-free robotic system for interactive task planning with language models with a focus on simplicity.
+We showcase \method{} in the context of a real-world boba drink-making robot that integrates planning, vision and skill execution. \item \method{} leverages a simple prompt format, which we show is effective across simulated and real settings.
+Additionally, our ITP system converts the lower-level skills into a functional language-based API that can be leveraged by any function calling LLM (ie. GPT-4).
+This enables a user to prompt the system through natural language rather than code, removing the need for code-level prompt engineering. \item Our system exhibits robustness in adapting to user requests during execution, allowing it to consider the updated goals, previously completed steps, and task guidelines in order to replan new steps. \end{enumerate}